DespotBob/Herstamac/README.md

                 .Then((s,e) => Console.WriteLine( "Told to go slower"))
                 .TransitionTo(Stopped);

-            /* Whoops - looks like someone added some silly guard clauses - real ones would be meaningful */ InState(Slow)
+            /* Whoops - looks like someone added some silly guard clauses
+				- real ones might be more meaningful */ InState(Slow)
                 .When<GoStop>()
                 .WithGuard( (s,e) => true )